-If there is such a thing as the Holy Trinity for the Beardsman’s Kit, it’s comb, brush and scissors.
+If there is such a thing as the Holy Trinity for the Beardsman’s Kit, it’s comb, brush, and scissors.
 I suppose if you are never going to grow a beard past an inch long, scissors can be replaced with trimmers.
 Trimmers, however, are not a part of my kit at all.
 I’ll explain.

 I am a big fan of the natural look.
-Trimmers are great for overall uniformity of your beard or moustache lip line, that is just not the style I am after.
+Trimmers are great for overall uniformity of your beard or mustache lip line, that is just not the style I am after.
 So if you are planning on growing a beard longer than a month or so, investing (yes, investing) in a pair of quality scissors is a must.

 There is nothing particularly fancy about trimming a beard with scissors.
 We want our beard to be dry and free of products; grab our comb, comb up, then down to see what needs some trimming.
 Make small/short cuts and trim off the hairs sticking out of line, just the “crumbs.”
 We want the serrated blade because it will hold the hair in place without it sliding out towards the end of the scissor when we make our cuts, nullifying our effort.
 It is painstaking work and it takes practice, but it is extremely rewarding when you can DIY trim.

 Remember when I mentioned investing?
 It wasn’t a shameless plug for my friend Financial Farley (whoops!).
-The scissors I ended up spending my hard earned duckets on were $55, imported from Solingen “City of Blades”, Germany.
+The scissors I ended up spending my hard-earned duckets on was $55, imported from Solingen “City of Blades”, Germany.
 They are built to last a lifetime and one day I hope to pass them on to my son, should he be into this sort of thing.
 I am a big fan of quality and appreciation.
 The Beard Baron taught me just about everything I know about the bearded life and has yet to let me down with one of his recommended products.

 Additional trimming tips:

 - Don’t be drunk (or under the influence)

 - Do take it slow